Runner vs. driver altercations

 B) Too complex to calculate.

-C) Can be calculated, but scientists are still working on it.
+C) Scientists are still working on it.

 D) Just under eight megaticks.